dc232/Terraform_Packer_wordpress/README.md

 * symlinks to `/etc/php` to adjust the `php.ini` file parameters (this may be added to the script in the future)
 * Elastic IP address association with the newly created AMI
 * Security Group association to open up port 22 and 80 for remote management (maybe via ansible/chef) and viewing, SSl port 443 will be added later on
+* WP-CLI support to install plugins (will add to allow plugins to be installed via code)